BattleDemon/Battleships/README.md

 ```
 #### Video of Functionality (link to youtube)
 [![IT Prototype 25 March](https://img.youtube.com/vi/NM8lwhZ-a-o/0.jpg)](https://www.youtube.com/watch?v=NM8lwhZ-a-o)
+You can play this prototype by going to battleships/prototypes_exes then run 'battleshipsV0.1.exe'
 #### Issues and Solutions
 During this time, I ran into an issue with the library I was using (Macroquad Grid), which was meant to handle rendering and managing my on-screen game board.
 The problem was that it had been compiled with an older version of Rust, as well as an outdated version of its base library (Macroquad).
 Fortunately, I found the library's repository and was able to fork it.
 After some tweaking, all it needed was a recompile with the updated Rust version and a few minor syntax fixes thankfully, they were straightforward to resolve.